 o How to make new friends and miss old ones.

 o How to spot chameleons.
-They are possibly the weirdest animals in the world!
+They are possibly the weirdest animals in

 o Patience.
 Zimbabweans are often late.